seng438-winter-2023/seng438-a5-EduardoBBenetti/seng438-a5-G4.md

 However, despite its usefulness, RDC does have certain limitations.
 One such limitation is the inability to calculate precise quantitative values for the reliability of a system.
 Furthermore, RDC can only indicate whether the system under test is deemed acceptable or unacceptable without providing a specific reliability estimate.

 # Comparison of Results
-The results in Part 1 were about the earlier prediction of the system's reliability to determine an acceptable failure rate target of 3, similar to the prediction in Part 2 using RDC where we found the Mean Time to Failure (MTTFmin) to be 1.0 acceptable failures, which is around 0.005.
+In Part 1 of our analysis, we aimed to predict the reliability of the system in order to determine an acceptable failure rate target of 3.
+This was achieved by analyzing the system's failure rate history, as well as conducting various tests and simulations to assess its performance under different conditions.
+Based on these findings, we were able to set a failure rate target of 3, which is considered an acceptable level of reliability for the system.

+In Part 2 of our analysis, we used a Reliability Demonstration Test (RDT) to further evaluate the system's reliability.
+Specifically, we used the RDT to estimate the Mean Time to Failure (MTTFmin), which is the expected number of failures that will occur before a specified time period (in this case, one acceptable failure).
+Our analysis found that the MTTFmin for the system was 1.0 acceptable failures, which translates to a failure rate of around 0.005.
+This result indicates that the system is capable of achieving the acceptable failure rate target of 3, and suggests that it is operating at a high level of reliability.

 # Discussion on Similarity and Differences of the Two Techniques